Why Are You at Risk for Serious Injuries from a Collision with a Long Beach Delivery Truck?

 It also maintains seaports full of cargo containers and hungry workers.
-Also, the city is loaded with hotels and attractions for blue and white-collar types, as well as tourists.
+Also, the city is loaded with hotels and attractions for blue and white-collar types and tourists.

-Plus, we all know that the one common denominator everyone deals with is traffic.
+Plus, we all know that traffic is one common denominator everyone deals with.
 These vehicles will be shipping and receiving goods, food, and other products all day and night.

-Even if you don't have your meals delivered to you, getting to and from eateries for lunch and breaks often means driving or walking.
-Also, getting around town to pick up supplies, or file and serve documents consumes time.
+Even if you don’t have your meals delivered to you, getting to and from eateries for lunch and breaks often means driving or walking.
+Also, getting around town to pick up supplies, file, and serve documents consumes time.
 Good luck in finding a parking spot, right?

 More than anything, this is a valuable time for busy people and businesses.
 Because of this, we hire delivery companies to ship and receive for us.
-Statistically, at some point, one of you will have a brush with a delivery truck.
+Statistically, one of you will have a brush with a delivery truck at some point.